wabu/fu-berlin-eip/README.txt

 Edit the config.mk for your system.

-To change the compression parameters and address of the receiving host, you have to edit the sourcefiles in "board/video/".
+To change the compression parameters and address of the receiving host, you have to edit the sources in "board/video/".

 === Compilation and Running it ===
 Make sure that you sourced SetEnv from the Xmos Development Tools in your shell.